 Best alternative to Vanguard if investing via an app

-Vanguard does not yet offer a mobile app for UK investors, however, it is currently in the testing stage.
+Although Vanguard has finally released a mobile app for UK investors, its functionally is fairly limited at present.
 Those looking for an app-based investment platform should take a look at AJ Bell Dodl.
 You can invest from as little as £25 per month and access a good range of investments, including the popular Vanguard LifeStrategy funds.

 Annual charge of just 0.15% (This is the same as Vanguard, however, it isn't capped at £375)